Chart Color Schemes

 Jandakot features high concentrations of family households, with a higher-than-average median household size

 Family households account for 85.3% of all households, including 41.7% couples with children, 32.9% couples without children, and 8.9% single parent families.
-Non-family households constitute 14.7%, with lone person households at 14.1% and group households comprising 1.3%.
+Non-family households make up 14.7%, with lone person households at 14.1% and group households comprising 1.3%.
 The median household size is 2.8 people, larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households